Information Security Tips

 Learn how to set the privacy settings so they are as restrictive as possible and protect your reputation.
 Also be careful what you post/publish on your social networking sites.

-Be careful when using free, public wireless networks at hotels, airports, and coffee shops.
-Refrain from doing any sensitive online activities or using any account information.
+Be careful when using free, public wireless networks at hotels, airports, and coffee shops or public computers.
+Refrain from doing any sensitive online activities or using any account information and always ensure you log off of public computers.

 Save energy and keep your computer from being accessible from the Internet.